bachelor-2014/report/v2/modularity.md

   nature.
 This means that the peripherals of the cape are limited to exactly what is needed on such a printer.
 And this is different from what is needed on EvoBot.
-Some existing inputs / outputs are not needed, while other needed inputs / outpus does not exist.
+Some existing inputs / outputs are not needed, while other needed inputs / outputs does not exist.
 - As with the hardware, the software for interacting with the cape is equally targeted a specific 3D-printer, meaning that e.g. the logic for controlling each of the stepper motors various due to the different use of these motors in